What Exactly are Gemstones?

 Highly translucent or transparent gemstones tend to be faceted.
 This involves cutting a series of flat reflective faces called facets into the surface.
 This practice dramatically enhances the gemstone's ability to reflect light which improves colour, sparkle and brilliance hence making it considerably more beautiful which in turn increases value.

 Where Do Gemstones Come From?

-The photos in this article are clickable and redirect to Flickr where you can see the original image in full size.
+The photos in our article are clickable and redirect to the original full size image.